Yagasaki7K/course-salesforce/README.md

 --

-The request body of this requisitions is similar to each other, the schema to send a post method is equal to every request, getting the url to send, tell on the header is content type is text/xml, send a SOAPAction empty and after it, write the request using XML and send it.
+The request body of this requisitions is similar pto each other, the schema to send a post method is equal to every request, getting the url to send, tell on the header is content type is text/xml, send a SOAPAction empty and after it, write the request using XML and send it.